Lachnanthes: Taxonomy

 The first is a different plant, a tropical tree.
 This makes the second name an illegitimate homonym, unusable.
-The conservation decree allows the third name to be used in place of the second to refer to the plant now called Lachnanthes caroliniana.
+The conservation decree allows the third name to be used in place of the second to refer to the plant now called Lachnanthes caroliana.

 Phylogeny

 Comparison of homologous DNA has increased the insight in the phylogenetic relationships between the genera in the Haemodoroideae subfamily.
 The following trees represent those insights.